What is domestic and family violence?

 You don’t have to have been physically injured to have experienced domestic violence.

 If you need help, call DV Connect on 1800 811 811, 24 hours a day, 7 days a week.

 How can the police help?

 The police must investigate if they suspect there is domestic violence in a relationship.
 If they reasonably believe domestic violence has been committed they can:

-Find out how to apply for a domestic violence protection order.
+How to apply for a domestic violence protection order

-Find out what to do if someone has taken out a domestic violence protection order against you.
+What to do if someone has taken out a domestic violence protection order against you

 You may need legal advice if:

 - you or your children are at risk of domestic or family violence or abuse

 - you need help to work out a plan to leave a relationship safely